rmspavan/AnsibleTower/AnsibleSetup-centos.md

 Create a new user called ansible and assign it to sudo group
 $ adduser ansible
  $ passwd ansible
- $ usermod -aG wheeel ansible
+ $ usermod -aG wheel ansible

 Login as ansible and allow sudo access without password for the login user in Remote Machine for Ansible to run any root commands
 $ su ansible